ksiewert/BetaScan/README.md

 See the supplement of our paper on BioRxiv for a rough derivation of maximum window size, based on the estimated recombination rate.

+4. Should I use the folded or unfolded version of Beta?

+If you have accurate ancestral calls, then we recommend you use the unfolded version, because it can detect balanced haplotypes at more extreme frequencies.
+If you're not confident in the ancestral calls, then the folded version should be used, because it has identical power throughout most of the Site Frequency Spectrum.
+In practice, it's not a bad idea to do both.
+First using unfolded Beta for your general scan, and then using the folded version to double check that any intermediate-frequency top unfolded scan hits are not an artifact of ancestral allele misidentification.